paulhibbitts/self-publishing-with-docsify-this/pages/introduction-to-self-publishing-with-docsify-this.md

   - **[Typora](https://typora.io/)**: Distraction-free, WYSIWYG Markdown editor.
   - **[MarkdownPad](http://markdownpad.com/)**: Windows-based editor with live preview and export options.

-#### GitHub/Codeberg Web Editors
+#### GitHub or Codeberg Editors
-- **Overview**: [GitHub](https://github.com/) and [Codeberg](https://codeberg.org/) offer built-in editors for creating and editing Markdown files directly in your repository.
-These platforms can also support [Git](https://en.wikipedia.org/wiki/Git) version control and collaborationvof the Markdown files displayed by Docsify-This.
+- **Overview**: [GitHub](https://github.com/) and [Codeberg](https://codeberg.org/) offer built-in Web editors for creating and editing Markdown files directly in your repository.
+These platforms can also support [Git](https://en.wikipedia.org/wiki/Git) version control and collaboration of the Markdown files displayed by Docsify-This.
 - **Requirements**: A GitHub or Codeberg account.
 - **Key Points**:
   - **Convenience**: Edit Markdown files directly in your repository without needing external tools.